liballeg/allegro5/readme_a5.txt

 Windows
 =======

+Allegro5 implements two graphics drivers for Windows: one using DirectX 9 and onther one using OpenGL.
+You can force using OpenGL by calling al_set_new_display_flags(ALLEGRO_OPENGL) prior to creating a display, while DirectX is the default driver (ALLEGRO_DIRECT3D new display flag is implied).

-The only graphics driver implemented so far requires DirectX 9.
-Here are some files you may need:
+Here are some files you may need regarding DirectX:

 <http://trent.gamblin.ca/dx/>